Where to Live

 Read about the facilities, rooms, meal plans, and costs on the Residence Services website.

-For Summer accommodations for English Language Programs, visit our Summer Accommodations page.
+For Summer accommodations for English Language Programs, visit our English Language Centre website.

 Many apartment rentals are available very close to UPEI.
 Students are often looking for someone to share with and to sublet their apartment for the summer months.
 To see what is available, visit our Off-campus Housing Office.